MarkDYabut/my-website/src/content/lifestyle/lifestyle-post-1.md

 I took time to really analyze what had happened.
 When looking at just efficiency only, one would define a "GOOD RUN" to be one of higher efficiency; an ideology that I stood by for so long.
 What I did not realize was the other stats involved.
 I was actually losing more with my defined "GOOD RUN" compared to my "BAD RUN."

 I think this correlates to the notion of always looking at things from a macro perspective.
-There's often much missed when looking into the micro perspective.
+There's often much missed when looking into the micro perspective (basically, look at the bigger picture).

 So back to our initial topic of motivation, after this realization I realized how important it was for me to quantify motivation.
 Which was such a big development for myself because for so long it had just been the unknown variable that was consistently changing and I just couldn't figure out why.